DevAlves1993/AndroidOSms/README.md

 * the field address it is your number phone.
 * the field senderAddress it is the number phone recipient
 * the field content it is content of message
-The ResponseSMS object it is the representation of the JSon response returned by the orange smsAPI after having sent a message.
+The ResponseSMS object it is the representation of the JSon response returned by  orange smsAPI after having sent a message.
 For send a sms Call method `sendSMS(SMS sms ,Bundle bundleHeader)` of object GenerateService.
 * The Bundle parameter is used to store the data heading returned by the apiSMS.